sadman-strativ/simple_python/readme.md

 # Getting started with Jenkins

 # Installation
-## We will use Docker to run the Jenkins server.
+## We will use Docker to run the Jenkins server
-## The instructions are for MacOS
+## The instructions are for macOS only.
+Might be suitable for linux as well (unix systems)

 ### Create a network first.
 Here, we are create a network named 'jenkins'
 ```